basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 ### Flags

 Flags behave much like Boolean values, with two possible values: `enable` and `disable`.
-Flags cannot be used on their own, i.e. a flag cannot be stored in a bucket/key pairing.
+Flags cannot be used on their own, i.e. a flag cannot be stored in a bucket/key pairing by itself.
 Instead, flags can only be stored within maps.

-A flag has two sets: tokens and tombstones; "enable wins"; disable => copy all tokens into tombstones
+In general, conflicts between flags will resolve to `enable`.

+#### Examples

+* Whether a tweet has been retweeted
+* Whether a user has signed up for a specific pricing plan

 ### Registers

-Registers are essentially named binaries.
-An example would be storing the name `Cassius` in the register `first_name`.
+Registers are essentially named binaries (like strings).
 Any binary value can act as the value of a register.
 Like flags, registers cannot be used on their own and must be embedded in Riak maps.
+In general, conflicts between registers will resolve to

+#### Examples

+* Storing the name `Cassius` in the register `first_name`
+* Storing the title of a blog post

+### Counters

+Counters are the one Riak datatype that existed prior to version 2.0.
+Their value is always a positive or negative integer.
+They are subject to two basic operations: incremement and decrement.
+They are useful when a fairly accurate estimate of a quantity is needed, and not reliable if you need something like unique, ordered IDs (such as UUIDs), because uniqueness cannot be guaranteed.

+#### Examples

+* The number of people following someone on Twitter
+* The number of "likes" on a Facebook post

+### Sets

+Sets are basic collections of binary values (like strings).
+They are subject to four basic operations: add an element, remove an element, add multiple elements, or remove multiple elements.
+Sets can be used either on their own or embedded in a map.
+In general, conflicts between sets will resolve to the set with more members.

+#### Examples

+* The names of friends in a social network
+* Items in an Amazon shopping cart (this example comes from the )

+### Maps

+Maps are the richest of the Riak datatypes because within them you can embed _any_ of the five datatypes, including maps themselves (you can even embed maps within maps, and maps within those maps, and so on).
+Operations performed directly on maps involve adding and removing datatypes, e.g. adding a register or removing a counter.
+The operations performed on datatypes within maps are specific to that datatype, e.g. adding an element to a set within a map, disabling a flag within a map, etc.

+#### Examples

+* Complex user data in a social network application

 ## Riak Datatypes Under the Hood